top of page

 3 | Separated Pool House and Chemical Areas

-Upon deeper inspection, one may notice that the interior general public areas are separated from the Pool Chemical spaces via a breezeway.
+Upon deeper inspection, one may notice that the interior general-public areas are separated from the Pool Chemical spaces via a breezeway.
 This was done to create a secure entry to the pool from the exterior and a buffer between the general public and hazardous chemicals stored within the Chemical Spaces.
 These areas are protected by Fire-Rated partitions and chemical spill containment measures such as concrete curbs and raised door thresholds.

 FLOOR PLANS